-Adapted from the "Guidelines for Safe Work Practices in Human and Animal Medical Diagnostic Laboratories: Recommendations of a CDC-convened, Biosafety Blue Ribbon Panel"
+Adapted from the "Guidelines for Safe Work Practices in Human and Animal Medical Diagnostic Laboratories: Recommendations of a CDC-convened, Biosafety Blue Ribbon Panel" and from the CDC Biosafety in Microbiological and Biomedical Laboratories (BMBL) 6th Edition.

 A risk assessment must always be conducted prior to initiating any work in a laboratory.
 For work that needs to be registered with and approved by the Institutional Biosafety Committee (IBC), a risk assessment is a key part of the registration process.
 The Principal Investigator (PI)/Laboratory Director is responsible for identifying potential hazards, assessing risks associated with those hazards, and establishing precautions and standard procedures to minimize employee exposure to those risks.
 These must be documented in a laboratory-specific Biosafety manual and made available to all staff working in the laboratory.
 The risk assessment conducted by the PI will be reviewed by the IBC who may require changes prior to the approval of the work.